dustinstoltz/CMDist/README.md

 ### Single Word

-Once you have a DTM, word vector matrix, and a term or terms denoting focal concepts, the simplest use of `CMDist` involves finding the closeness to a focal concept denoted by a _single word_.
+Once you have a DTM, word vector matrix, the simplest use of `CMDist` involves finding the closeness to a focal concept denoted by a _single word_.
 Here, we use the word "thinking."

 ```r